jonheller1/gcatdb/readme.md

 GCATDB
 ======================================

-(EXPERIMENTAL - DO NOT USE YET) A relational schema built out of Jonathan McDowell's [General Catalog of Artificial Space Objects.](https://planet4589.org/space/gcat/) (This project is not affiliated with Jonathan McDowell.)
+(UNSTABLE ALPHA VERSION - The data should be accurate, but table and columns names may unexpectedly change in the future.)
+A relational schema built out of Jonathan McDowell's [General Catalog of Artificial Space Objects.](https://planet4589.org/space/gcat/) (This project is not affiliated with Jonathan McDowell.)